 Ittefaq – An oldie but a goldie, Ittefaq has Rajesh Khanna playing an artist whose wife resents the time he spends on his paintings.
 During the course of an argument in which she snatches his brushes away from him, he kills her in a fit of rage.
 He is arrested and sent for psychiatric evaluation.
 Thus begins the songless, taut and gripping thriller directed by Yash Chopra that was way ahead of its time.
 It played in movie halls without an interval and won Yash Chopra the Filmfare award for best director.

 Titanic – Though this list is one of Bollywood movies, Titanic gets an honorable mention because India wasn’t immune to its epic romance and it had as many manic fans here as in any other country.
 The most famous scene in the movie is one in which Rose Dawson, played by Kate Winslet asks Jack, Leonardo DiCaprio, to paint her naked while she wears only a giant blue diamond on a chain.
 The sketch takes the story ahead as Rose’s fiancé, Cal discovers the sketch and Rose’s mocking note rejecting him.

 What’s interesting about this scene is that the hands that are shown sketching the naked Rose are that of the director James Cameron.
 It was he who drew the sketch as well as all the other sketches that Jack carried around aboard the ship.

-Paintings do have a purpose in movies- they bring lovers together, trigger arrests, heal the emotionally troubled and help characters express what they otherwise couldn’t.
-In the spirit of Bollywood and all things art, write to us with your favourite movie picks in which art is more mainstream than we think!
+Paintings do have a purpose in movies- they bring lovers together, trigger arrests, heal the emotionally troubled, and help characters express what they otherwise couldn’t.
+In the spirit of Bollywood and all things art, write to us with your favorite movie picks in which art is more mainstream than we think!